igorgrichanov/TCPChat/README.md

 You can connect to server using tools like "netcat".

 Server and Client code has been covered by unit-tests.
-To run tests, enter "go test ."
+To run tests, enter "go test"

 ## Features